-Article 18 – Compensation
+Article 18 – Compensation – No Pay Scale Changes

-18.1 Classified personnel shall advance annually on July 1 to the next step of the adopted salary schedule if the employee’s performance is rated satisfactory on the evaluation required by Board Policy.
+18.1 Classified personnel shall advance annually on July 1 to the next step of the adopted salary schedule unless the employee’s performance is rated unsatisfactory on the evaluation required by Board Policy.

 The evaluation referred to as a part of this Agreement, which is required by Board policy, shall be performed prior to the effective date of the ensuing agreement.
 Personnel who have not previously been employed by the District shall serve a probationary period of six (6) months without reduction in pay from the established salary schedule.

-18.2 Any employee performing the duties of two (2) or more classifications shall be compensated according to the percentage of time worked within each classification and upon the step or steps commensurate with the employee’s experience and qualifications.
+18.2 Any employee hired to perform the duties of two (2) or more classifications shall be compensated according to the percentage of time worked within each classification and upon the step or steps commensurate with the employee’s experience and qualifications in accordance with the Oregon Pay Equity law as defined in Article 11.4.

 18.3 Salaries will be paid in accordance with the placement and salary schedules, effective July 1 of each year.